The problem of images taken with a smartphone pointing in the opposite direction

 Correct image rotation based on orientation information

-All you need to do is code based on the image orientation section.
+It seems all I need to do is code based on the section on image orientation.

 Do you understand?